Therapy for Gay, Bi & Queer Men

 • Less proving, more belonging

-• A stronger connection to who you are when no one else is watching
+• A stronger connection to who they are when no one else is watching

 Let’s talk

-If you’re ready to stop performing and start healing, I’m here for it.
-This isn’t therapy that tolerates you—this is therapy that gets you.
+If you’re ready to stop performing and start healing, I’m here for that.
+This isn’t therapy that tolerates you — this is therapy that gets you.

 Reach out and let’s start the conversation.